Sustainability at Elizabethtown

 Here’s a look at how some other departments across campus reduce, reuse, recycle – and rethink the way they do things.

 Print Services utilizes paper products daily however we are passionate about the world's forests.
-We are pleased to announce that we now offer white copy paper that contains100% post-consumer waste (PCW).
+We are pleased to announce that we now offer white copy paper that contains 100% post-consumer waste (PCW).
 As of July 2012 all white copy paper supplied by Print Services will either be certified by the Forest Stewardship Council (FSC) or contain 100% post-consumer waste.
-Print Services provides more white copy paper than any other paper, but due to initiatives by groups like the Elizabethtown College Environment Group (ECEG), we have reduced the number of cases of white copy paper ordered by 10 percent two years in a row.
+Print Services provides more white copy paper than any other paper, but due to initiatives by groups like the Elizabethtown College Environment Group (ECEG), we have reduced the number of cases of white copy paper ordered by 10 percent three years in a row.

 Print Services also has partnered with ECEG to produce Green Notebooks, which are made from donated empty dry-goods boxes, 100% recycled paper and recyclable spines.
 Proceeds from the sale of Green Notebooks help support environmental initiatives on campus.

 Print Services also recycles and reuses paper.
 Any paper that is printed on one side only and not confidential can be turned in notepads.
 All used paper not made into notepads is recycled in Print Services.

 The Dining Services Office, in conjunction with Facilities Management, has implemented many energy-efficient initiatives.
 In 2010, its efforts to “turn waste into energy” attracted much attention from the local media.The College partnered with Somat Company of Lancaster and Mount Joy, and farmer Mike Brubaker, to turn organic waste from the dining facilities into electricity.
 The result was an 80 percent reduction in water consumption and waste hauling charges were cut in half.